0verd0se/SocialFish/README.md

 ### DONATION
-If you liked our work and want to support us, you may donate :D
+If you liked the original creaters work and want to support them, you may donate :D All Donations links are of the orignal makers so SocialFish

 ![donation](https://raw.githubusercontent.com/UndeadSec/SocialFish/master/Images/donation.png)